Chart Color Schemes

 The educational profile of Latham exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 32.9%, significantly lower than the SA4 region average of 46.8%.
 Bachelor degrees are most common at 19.5%, followed by postgraduate qualifications (8.8%) and graduate diplomas (4.6%).
-Vocational credentials are also prevalent, with 33.3% of residents aged 15+ holding such qualifications - advanced diplomas (11.8%) and certificates (21.5%).
+Vocational credentials are held by 33.3% of residents aged 15+, with advanced diplomas at 11.8% and certificates at 21.5%.
 Educational participation is high, with 30.3% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education